TayefShiham/IoT-mini-project-01/README.md

 ```

 The codebase should work out of the box on other Linux systems with DNF,Pacman,YUM and other PKG managers as long as the upcoming steps are followed properly.
 On Windows NT family OS, please set up the Windows Subsystem for Linux.
-For MacOS ,please stop reading this and pick a different profession.

-Note : Don't switch to root to save time,if you do you're going to have a very bad time later on.
+Note : Don't switch to root to save time.

 ## Stage 1 : MQTT broker